-Melissa Smith is an associate in the Labor and Employment Practice Group in the firm's Los Angeles office.
+Melissa Smith is special counsel in the Labor and Employment Practice Group in the firm's Los Angeles office.

 Areas of Practice

 Melissa represents employers in all aspects and stages of the litigation process in California and federal courts, and in arbitration.
 She has significant experience defending wage and hour class actions and PAGA representative actions and has defeated numerous class certification motions.
 A large portion of her practice is devoted to defending employers against claims of harassment, discrimination, retaliation, wrongful termination, breach of contract, and intentional infliction of emotional distress.